-You may have heard the term ASC 606 or new revenue recognition standard, but you may not understand the impact that it has on your business or your employees.
+You may have heard the term ASC 606 or new revenue recognition standard, but what is ASC 606 and how does it impact your business or your employees.
 Major changes in the way that a business recognizes revenue came into force in the year 2018.
 It could be argued that these are some of the most significant changes that will affect businesses in a generation.

 The new revenue recognition model is called Accounting Standard Codification 606: Revenue from Contracts with Customers, or simply, ASC 606.